-What makes your chocolates different?
+What makes our chocolates special?

 * * * * *

 5. Our coatings are slightly thicker.
 Chocolate is often the most expensive ingredient in a ganache, so most makers shake their bonbons to keep the coating as thin as possible.
 They also don't want to bring the coating taste too far in to the foreground, since this taste would be identical on every bonbon, and probably not very good.
-We like to have a thicker coating of chocolate (not too thick, obviously) so you can taste it.
+We like to have a slightly thicker coating of chocolate (not too thick, obviously) so you can taste it.

 7. We don't remove air from our ganache.
-Most professional chocolatiers make their ganaches in a sous-vide ganache machine, which pulls air out of the ganache as it mixes it together.
+Most chocolatiers make their ganaches in a sous-vide ganache machine, which sucks air out of the ganache as it mixes it together.
 This prolongs the shelf life.
-We whisk by hand in a bowl, resulting in a rich, fluffy, melt-in-your-mouth texture.
+We whisk by hand in a bowl, resulting in a rich, fluffy, refreshing, melt-in-your-mouth texture.
 We designed our business model around our ganaches - making them in small batches at the last possible moment and shipping overnight - so that you can experience this unique texture.

 * * * * *